pablo-meier/Pablog/posts/2018-04-04-tabletop-character-gun-person-process.md

 He was a bit of a playboy, had that very cute parrot, and would yell "[Dance for Me!][6]" when firing in rapid succession.
 I'm kind of into the idea of a character who does it for the style points, names guns, and draws little faces into the bullets.
-Maybe mods the guns to make their gunshots in line with certain pitches.
+Maybe mods the guns to make their gunshots "sing" with certain pitches.
 Basically, they're insufferable, but they do make things go BOOM when needed.